After being driven out of Sudetenland during the war, Adolf and Josef Kühnl joined forces with Emil Hoyer to found Kühnl & Hoyer in 1948.

 Traditional expertise of brass instrument construction is combined with the consistent inclusion of industrial know-how and the latest computer-aided measuring and tuning methods to guarantee truly unbeatable quality.
 Along with traditional instrument crafting techniques, such knowledge has been passed on to countless apprentices since 1949.

 Kühnl & Hoyer collaborates with renowned musicians and music educators to develop and adapt new instruments to the requirements of clients.

 The latest manufacturing processes and production controls ensure the environmentally-friendly creation of instruments.
 Every instrument produced by Kühnl & Hoyer is subjected to a comprehensive quality control procedure.

-Such claims to high quality have already been proven by the conferral of the German Musical Instrument Award six times.
+Such claims to high quality have already been proven by the conferral of the German Musical Instrument Award seven times.

 German Musical Instrument Award winners

 1991 Bb/F-tenor trombone model 139 GF, nickel silver light weight slide

 1993 Bb-trumpet “Sella G“

 2007 Bb/F/Gb/D-bass trombone model “Orchestra bass“